CluelessD3v/RemoteHub/README.md

 This utility does not tries to pull magic wizardry, or meta-brograming, *it just wraps around Remote instances (remote events, remote function, and object values) and give them much more functionality.*

+**NOTE: This is just a pre-release, there's no type checking, not a whole lot of handling, and no implementation for remote functions.
+These docos are placeholders!**

 # How to require:
 All 3 interfaces are already indexed through Remote Hub, so no need to require anything else than Remote Hub module